 Tracking the results from a comprehensive security awareness survey

-and choose to bring to the CISO to see which one(s) may meet her objective.
+You might offer these to your CISO to see which one(s) meet her objectives.
 After your discussion, she chooses to go the security awareness survey route.
-For you, this means working with the appropriate internal groups to regularly set up the survey, select the recipients, distribute the survey and collect, analyze and publish the results.
+For you, this means working with the appropriate internal groups to regularly set up the survey, select the recipients, distribute the survey, and collect, analyze, and publish the results.
 However, dealing with the mechanics of the survey is the easy part.

-This dashboard request is going a bit more smoothly than the last one, but poses some challenges.
+This dashboard request is going a bit more smoothly than the last one, but still poses some challenges.
 Which part of the organization is going to get the survey and when will they receive it?
 How frequently will you run the survey?
 What supplemental data will be required if the CISO asks for more information?

-While it may seem intuitive to decide who will receive the survey, we actually want to step back and define whom we want to describe with the survey.
-In statistics this is known as defining the population from which we want to sample.
-For example, if we want to measure all employees, then we should survey a random sample of employees.
-If we limit these surveys to one or two departments, we could be introducing bias and we may not be able to infer about all employees.
-We may also want to think about how and if this survey will be repeated.
-If we know this will be repeated and we want the results comparable (conducting a benchmark study), we will want to focus on standardizing the questions and our long-term goals.
-Conducting a survey like this has some challenges and pitfalls, but with a little preparation we can get some interesting and informative data from surveys.
+Although it may seem intuitive to decide who will receive the survey, you actually need to step back and define whom you want to describe with the survey.
+In statistics, this is known as defining the population from which you want to sample.
+For example, if you want to measure all employees, you should survey a random sample of employees.
+If you limit these surveys to one or two departments, you could be introducing bias and might not be able to apply these results to all employees.
+You may also want to think about how and if this survey will be repeated.
+If you know the survey will be repeated and you want the results to be comparable (conducting a benchmark study), you need to focus on standardizing the questions and the long-term goals.
+Conducting a survey like this has some challenges and pitfalls, but with a little preparation you can get some interesting and informative data from surveys.

-After significant collaboration, you decide to focus on new hires as the population and so the samples are defined as the monthly new hires as the survey recipients.
-Most of these individuals are completely unfamiliar with the security awareness program and elements of the security program and there is a full multi-month training program that interleaves security awareness messages throughout this introduction period.
-By waiting three months after hire date, you will be able to see how much each new hire class retains and also get a feel for how tweaks to the awareness program impact new groups.
+After significant collaboration, you decide to focus on new hires as the population, so the samples are defined as the monthly new hires as the survey recipients.
+Most of these individuals are completely unfamiliar with the security awareness program.
+There is a full multi-month training program that interleaves security awareness messages throughout this introduction period.
+By waiting 3 months after the hire date, you can see how much each new hire class retains.
+You can also get a feel for how tweaks to the awareness program impact new groups.

-You only get one measure for the CISO dashboard, so you opt for the summary effectiveness metric recommended by SANS (the calculation is documented in their survey materials):
+You get only one measure for the CISO dashboard, so let’s opt for the summary effectiveness metric recommended by SANS (the calculation is documented in their survey materials).
+See Table 10-1.

-Security Program Effectiveness Measures
+Table 10-1: Security Program Effectiveness Measures